11 Aug Kathy G., Architecture Integrator

 In MBA Programs, I’d Suggest You Look For…

-- reputation of the MBA program and business school in the workplace
+- the reputation of the MBA program and business school in the workplace

 - quality and business credentials of the lecturing staff